rajington/windowsapp/README.md

 ## Usage

 Create a file `~/.windowsapp` and add some JSCocoa configs to it.
+Then run the app.

 ## Fun Configs